wugdance/dotfiles/README.md

 # Annotation

-The dotfiles are primarily used and tested on wsl 2 Ubuntu 22.04 distribution.
+The dotfiles are primarily used and tested on Windows 10/11 WSL 2 Ubuntu 22.04 distribution.

 # Usage